johnbachman/tBidBaxLipo/doc/uni_dye_release_models.rst

 as a function of Bax concentration.** In these plots the concentration of liposomes is 5 nM, so at the maximum Bax concentration of 100 nM the maximum achievable number of avg. pores is 20.
-This model produces a rate-law plot with a straight line in the log-log plot with slope 1:**
+This model produces a rate-law plot with a straight line in the log-log plot with slope 1.
+Put in words, this means that the **velocity of pore formation increases linearly with the amount of Bax, never reaching saturation.** Moreover, this means that the total number of pores that can be produced is equal to the total amount of Bax divided by the number of Bax molecules required to form a pore.
+If pores are monomeric, then there can maximally be as many pores as Bax molecules--steady state in the pore timecourse will occur at this value.
+This means that if Bax concentration is doubled, the steady state number of pores (and the rate) will double as well.

 .. plot::